 By the end of 1982, the congregation had grown to 100 families.
 Services were led by UAHC student Amy Scheiererman.
 In April 1984, the temple signed a contract for its first full time Rabbi – Rabbi Donald Weber.
 He began leading the congregation in September 1984.
 The first confirmation occurred in May 1985- Jennifer Miller and Craig Zimberg.

 The congregation began looking for land for a temple building.
 There had been an exchange of land between the Township and the temple, but the deal fell through in November 1984 due to legal issues involving the land.
 In August 1986, the temple purchased 7 acres of land near Rte 18 and 79 in Marlboro.
 The congregation had grown to nearly 150 families.
 The congregation needed to obtain a variance due to insufficient parking spaces.
 In June 1987, the Marlboro Board of Adjustment approved the building plan unanimously.
 The land began to be cleared in the spring of 1989.
 At this point, the temple membership had grown to 200 families and had about 300 students in the religious school.

-Although the building was not yet completed by the fall of 1989, the congregation held High Holiday services in the sanctuary.
-On February 23, 1990, the Torahs were ceremoniously brought into the sanctuary and the congregation helped put the mezuzah to the front door, marking the building’s dedication.
+Although the building was not yet completed by the fall of 1989, after our Rosh Hashanah morning service ended at the middle school, everyone was invited to come to our building as the shofar was blown in the middle of plywood and sawdust.
+On February 23, 1990, our Torahs were ceremoniously brought into our finally finished sanctuary and the congregation helped put the mezuzah up on the front door, marking the building’s official dedication.
 Community leaders were invited to the more public dedication ceremony on April 29, 1990.